gwendoux/theweather/README.md

     $ cd theweather

-3. install depedndencies
+3. install dependencies

     $ npm install

+4. copy config.js.default to config.js and add API keypress

-4. build the application
+5. build the application

     $ npm run build

 if you want to serve simply the app without any config run